Top 5 Distortion and Overdrive Pedals and How To Use Them

 Subtle and Versatile

-The BD-2 has three controls Level, Tone, and Gain which offer guitarists some very useable drive tones, with plenty of character.
-Like most simple control layouts, do not be fooled as there are a lot of tonal variations within this simple-looking blue box.
+The BD-2 has three controls: Level, Tone, and Gain, which offer guitarists some very usable drive tones, with plenty of character.
+Like most simple control layouts, do not be fooled, as there are a lot of tonal variations within this simple-looking blue box.
 Unlike the DS-1 and the MXR Distortion +. the BD-2 will work well with a clean amp.
 Below are two settings you could try out to get your results straight away.

 • Light Crunch – Try the Level at noon, Tone at 10 o’clock, and Gain around 9 o’clock